Japanese Study Tips/Resources and the JLPT

 • Wanikani: teaches you vocabulary based on the kanji you are learning.

 Many textbooks and websites also exist with lists of essential words used in example sentences.
-A key step in truly understanding and be able to use vocabulary is encountering it in context, not in isolation on someone else’s simple word list or the like.
-Consider using an SRS system in combination with such resources to create your own, customized study program that allows you to pick up new vocabulary while understanding the context in which it should be used.
+A key step in truly understanding and be able to use vocabulary is encountering it in context.
+Consider using an SRS system in combination other resources that allow you to pick up new vocabulary while understanding the context in which it should be used.

 Speaking and Listening